-Number Clause Name Requirements FSM 22 Serious Incident Management The organization shall establish, implement and maintain an effective management procedure of serious incidents.
-The incident management procedure shall cover planning for product withdrawal and product recall as required, and be regularly tested for all products it supplies.
-The effectiveness of the incident management procedure shall be verified at least once a year, and the results shall be recorded.
-FSM 23 Product Release The organization shall establish and implement appropriate procedures for product release.
-FSM 24 Identification of nonconformities and control of nonconforming products The organization shall establish, implement and maintain effective procedures to identify nonconformities that have an effect on food safety and to clearly identify, control, discard and rework nonconforming products resulting from nonconformities in order to prevent misuse and mis-shipment.
-FSM 25 Corrective Action The organization shall establish procedures for the determination and implementation of corrective actions in the event of any nonconformities arising relating to food safety.
+Number Clause Name Requirements FSM 24 Identification of nonconformities and control of nonconforming products The organization shall document, implement, and maintain effective procedures for raw materials (including containers and packaging materials), semi-finished products, work in progress, recycled products, reworked products, and final products to identify nonconformities affecting its food safety and to clearly identify, control, dispose of, and rework nonconforming products resulting from such nonconformities in order to prevent misuse and mis-shipment of nonconforming products affecting food safety.
+The organization shall also determine who will be responsible for managing nonconforming products.
+FSM 25 Corrective Action The organization shall define, implement, and maintain the document of procedures for the determination and implementation of corrective actions in the event of any nonconformities arising relating to food safety.
 In case of deviation or violation, the organization shall identify the root cause, take measures to prevent recurrence, and review the effectiveness for the series of corrective actions.
-FSM 26 Utilization of Kaizen suggestions from personnel The organization shall establish and implement a system to properly utilize food safety Kaizen suggestions from personnel.
+FSM 26 Change management The organization shall document, implement, and maintain procedures to evaluate the impact to the necessary extent in advance when changes occur in all processes and operations (including equipment and devices) that affect the safety of the final product.
+The organization shall also determine who will be responsible for change management.
+FSM 27 Utilization of Kaizen suggestions from personnel The organization shall establish and implement a system to properly utilize food safety Kaizen suggestions from personnel.